Super GT: Champions

-Overall, across all classes, 36 different drivers have won the drivers' championship in Super GT.
-Japan has produced the most winning drivers with 26.
+Overall, across all classes, 37 different drivers have won the drivers' championship in Super GT.
+Japan has produced the most winning drivers with 27.
 For the ten non-Japanese drivers who had become champions, eight of them won the drivers championship in the GT500 class while Macau driver André Couto and Brazilian driver João Paulo de Oliveira won the championship in the GT300 class.

-Italian driver Ronnie Quintarelli won the most drivers championship titles with four.
-Quintarelli also holds the record for the most drivers championship title won by a non-Japanese driver and the most drivers championship won in GT500 class with four.
-Tatsuya Kataoka and Nobuteru Taniguchi were tied for the record of most drivers championship won in GT300 class with three.
-Tetsuya Yamano was the first driver to win multiple championship as well as the sport's first two-time champion, all of them won consecutively.
+Italian driver Ronnie Quintarelli and Sho Tsuboi jointly won the most drivers championship titles with four.
+Quintarelli also holds the record for the most drivers championship title won by a non-Japanese driver and the most drivers championship won in GT500 class with four, a feat that was shared with Tsuboi.
+Tatsuya Kataoka, Nobuteru Taniguchi and Tetsuya Yamano were tied for the record of most drivers championship won in GT300 class with three, with Yamano won his first GT300 championship title when the series was still named JGTC.
+Yamano was also the first driver to win multiple championship as well as the sport's first two-time champion, all of them won consecutively, notably with different teams in all occasions.
 Three drivers, Toranosuke Takagi in 2005, Jenson Button in 2018, and Nirei Fukuzumi in 2019 have managed to win the championship in their first full-season attempt.
-As of the end of the 2019 season, Masataka Yanagida and Kazuya Oshima are the only drivers in the series' history to have won the drivers championship title in both classes.
+As of the end of the 2024 season, Masataka Yanagida, Kazuya Oshima and Takashi Kogure are the only drivers in the series' history to have won the drivers championship title in both classes.